“This indecision’s buggin’ me, exactly whom I’m supposed to be, so you got to let me know, should I stay or should I go?” The Clash

-What if you’re faced with the excruciating decision to give up on your lifelong dream to own your own business because it’s failing or to end your corporate career and start a new business because it is your lifelong dream … how do you decide?
+- The excruciating decision to give up on your lifelong dream to own your own business because it’s failing or to end your corporate career and start a new business because it is your lifelong dream.

-Or maybe it is a more simple decision to start or stop a behavior that is not giving you the results that you want and yet you keep kicking the can down the road and putting it off?
+- A simple decision to start or stop a behavior that is not giving you the results that you want, but you keep kicking the can down the road and putting it off?

 So how could you be 100% sure that you are making the right decision or taking the right action in each and every situation?

-However you can increase the probability that you will make better business decisions if you are willing to ask yourself 3 Simple Questions.
+However you can increase the probability that you will make better decisions if you are willing to do 2 things:

 - What is the best thing that can happen?
 This simply refers to the positive, the R-O-I, basically, the upside of making my decision.
 Think beyond just the money or financial piece and also look at the impact on your lifestyle, family, relationships, health, etc..
 Be sure to write it down.